umarhassan-mitodl/14.03-fall-2016/content/pages/readings.md

 ### Required Reading

-\*Ashenfelter, Orley, and Michael Greenstone. "{{% resource_link "0a392914-6bb8-49f7-8b46-319ddcc3a9ff" "Using Mandated Speed Limits to Measure the Value of a Statistical Life" %}}." *Journal of Political Economy* 112, no. S1 (2004): S226–7.
+\*Ashenfelter, Orley, and Michael Greenstone. "[Using Mandated Speed Limits to Measure the Value of a Statistical Life](http://www.jstor.org/stable/10.1086/379932)." *Journal of Political Economy* 112, no. S1 (2004): S226–7.

-Newman, Thomas P., Brian D. Johnston, and David C. Grossman. "{{% resource_link "ea11e17d-4c7c-49f9-9467-acdda66e7a97" "Effects and Costs of Requiring Child-Restraint Systems for Young Children Traveling on Commercial Airplanes" %}}." *Archives of Pediatric Adolescent Medicine* 157, no. 10 (2003): 969–74.
+Newman, Thomas P., Brian D. Johnston, and David C. Grossman. "[Effects and Costs of Requiring Child-Restraint Systems for Young Children Traveling on Commercial Airplanes](https://doi.org/doi:10.1001/archpedi.157.10.969)." *Archives of Pediatric Adolescent Medicine* 157, no. 10 (2003): 969–74.

 ### Recommended Reading

-Banzhaf, H. Spencer. "{{% resource_link "fb86d79e-6a95-47a2-a004-7a82d5fc7118" "Retrospectives: The Cold-War Origins of the Value of Statistical Life" %}}." *Journal of Economic Perspectives* 28, no. 4 (2014): 213–26.
+Banzhaf, H. Spencer. "[Retrospectives: The Cold-War Origins of the Value of Statistical Life](https://www.aeaweb.org/articles?id=10.1257/jep.28.4.213)." *Journal of Economic Perspectives* 28, no. 4 (2014): 213–26.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 22